ericmjl/essays-on-data-science/docs/workflow/code-review.md

 and share design considerations during the code review process, but at other times, they are correct, and I have made a mistake in my code that should be rectified.

+### Reason 3: Social Networking

+If your team is remote,
+then code review can be an incredibly powerful way of interacting with one another in a professional and constructive fashion.

+Because of code review,
+even in the absence of in-person chats, we still know someone else is looking at the product of our work.
+The constructive feedback
+and the mark of approval at the end of the code review session are little plus points that add up to a great working relationship in the long-run, and reduce the sense of loneliness in working remotely.

 ## What code review can be